Find Trade Colleges

 Of the 36 students majoring in precision metal working at Arclabs, 92% are male and 8% are female.

 Midlands Technical College did quite well in this year’s ranking of the most popular places for precision metal working students to get a basic certificate.
 It came in at #8 on the list.
-MTC is a moderately-sized public school located in the large suburb of West Columbia.
+MTC is a moderately-sized public school located in the suburb of West Columbia.

 Women make up 9% of the precision metal working majors at the school.